HaxeFoundation/HaxeManual/md/manual/dictionary.md

 ##### Int
 Represents a 32bit integral number.

+##### Macro Context
+The macro context is the environment in which the macro is executed.
+Depending on the macro type, it can be considered to be a class being built or a function being typed.
+Contextual information can be obtained through the `haxe.macro.Context` API.

 ##### Module
 All haxe code is organized in modules, which are addressed using paths.
 In essence, each .hx file represents a module which may contain several types.